Requirements and Mistakes: HIPAA De-Identification

 Operational Uses That Deserve Review

-You should review de-identification practices closely if your organization uses data for:
+You should review de-identification practices if your organization uses data for:

 • vendor troubleshooting